 Keep in mind that most if not all trading platforms will also have a transaction fee that will be charged in cryptocurrency.
 When you look into what the transaction fee costs, be sure to convert the cryptocurrency fee into a fiat currency value so you know if it is or isn’t acceptable for you.

 If, for example, the transaction fee is 1 LTC, it might sound cheap until you convert it into USD and realize its market value currently stands at something like $80!

 If you aren’t as keen on following a live market and waiting for your bids to be matched, or creating your own investment strategy, a cryptocurrency broker may be an easier option for how to buy Litecoin.
 While it has many of the same features as a trading platform, a broker will provide a set exchange price for buying and selling Litecoin.
 There is no negotiating between multiple buyers and sellers.

 Brokers will also charge a premium of between 5% to 15% depending on who you chose.
-So, if you are learning how to buy Litecoin and want to do so without feeling like an open marketplace is too overwhelming, a broker like Coinbase may be the best fit for you, but it is obviously more expensive than doing it yourself.
+So, if you are learning how to buy Litecoin and want to do so without feeling like an open marketplace is too overwhelming, a broker like Etoro may be the best fit for you, but it is obviously more expensive than doing it yourself.

 Unlike the first two options, direct trading or peer-to-peer trading works with no middleman or exchange.

 Usually, direct trading will happen between two people who may already be familiar with each other: One person will sell Litecoin at an exchange rate of their choosing, and the person buying must decide whether or not to accept.
 While there is more power given to the seller compared to the buyer, there are also no additional transaction fees or premiums to consider.